-Strawberries can be grow from seed, runners or small plants bought at the Garden Centre.
-It should be noted that they produce their best fruit when they are in their second and third years so however you start them, do not expect much in the first year.
+Whether you are growing strawberries in pots or in the ground strawberries can be grow from seed, runners or small plants bought at the Garden Centre.
+They produce their best fruit when they are in their second and third years so however you start them, do not expect many strawberries in the first year.
 Whichever one you choose they need rich, fertile, well-drained soil in a sunny situation.

 Growing Strawberries from Seed

 Check your seed packet for instructions but many strawberry seeds need to be cold treated before they will germinate.
 To do this, place the seeds, in an airtight container, and put it in a freezer for 2 to 4 weeks.
 This simulates winter so once they thaw the seeds are fooled into coming to life.
 Remove the seeds from the freezer and leave them to gradually warm up to room temperature.

 Once your strawberry seeds are at room temperature you can plant them in a seed tray filled with suitable compost.
 Moisten the mixture with water and sprinkle your strawberry seeds evenly over it.
 Cover them with a light dusting of soil ensuring that some light can still reach them as they need it to germinate.
 Keep them indoors in a well-lit room and in direct sunlight.
 They should germinate in two to three weeks.